-With this integration, statuses of ideas linked to Zendesk support tickets are highlighted— making it easy to communicate how the customer’s request is progressing through your product development lifecycle.
+With this integration, statuses of ideas linked to Zendesk support tickets are highlighted — making it easy to communicate how your team is handling each customer request.

 When a Zendesk ticket is linked to an Aha! idea, the customer submitting the ticket can be added as the idea creator and set up as a subscriber.
 If these options are selected, the customer will automatically receive email notifications of status updates.
 Integrating with Zendesk often results in a reduction of tickets because customers do not need to actively inquire about the status of their request.

 Click any of the following links to skip ahead:

 - Additional configuration options